gc20/elasticsearch-reindex/Readme.md

  * waitInSeconds - pause the specified time after every request pair (one search+one bulkIndex).
    This avoids heavy load on the search or on the indexing server/cluster.
 This way it is very easy e.g. to grab even a massive amount of data from your production servers into your local machine.
+ * withParent - whether parent routing should be preserved, if possible (default false)

 Hints:
  * the index 'indexnew' and the type 'typenew' should exist.